-Those who know how to travel full time know how planes are the worst choice when factoring in their finances, so it should only be used when you have a very short vacation period, or when you really want to get somewhere quick.
+Those who know how to travel full time know that planes are the worst choice when factoring in their finances, so they should only be used when you have a very short vacation period or want to get somewhere quickly.

-If you really must go on a flight, don’t forget to use online booking portals like Scott’s Cheap Flights, One Travel, Skiplagged, and Skyscanner.
+If you really must go on a flight, don’t forget to use online booking portals like Going, One Travel, Skiplagged, and Skyscanner.
 For even more savings, use airline credit cards to earn rewards for free hotel stays!

-RVs aren’t only transportation options, they offer places to live too.
+RVs aren’t the only transportation options.
+They offer places to live too.
 This makes them one of the most economical and budget-friendly transportation options.
 If you don’t have your own, consider renting one from rental services like RV Share.

-The affordability comes at a price, however, as trains and buses are often brimming with people and multiple stops can extend the duration of your travel.
-Not to mention, long and bumpy rides can be uncomfortable, but as long as you get where you need to, right?
+The affordability comes at a price, however, as trains and buses are often brimming with people, and multiple stops can extend the duration of your travel.
+Long and bumpy rides can be uncomfortable, but as long as you get where you need to, right?

 Depending on the car service, transportation fees may vary from affordable to expensive.
 Hiring an Uber, tuk-tuk, or another taxi service offers more comfort and less crowding with strangers.
 They’re also generally a faster way to get from place to place versus public transport.

 In most cities, however, car service fees are still more expensive than train and bus options, so they’re not a recommended form of everyday transportation for full-time travelers.
-If you’re staying at a destination for a couple of months, renting a vehicle is also an option!
+If you’re staying at a destination for a few months, renting a vehicle is also an option!

-Lugging around paper money all the time can be impractical and dangerous, this is why credit cards are often the choice of travelers who know how to travel full time.
+Lugging around paper money can be impractical and dangerous, so credit cards are often the choice of travelers who know to travel full-time.